Jacob Meyers Player Props: Astros vs. Angels

 Jacob Meyers At The Plate

-- Meyers is hitting .241 with seven doubles, a triple, five home runs and 12 walks.
+- Meyers is hitting .243 with eight doubles, a triple, five home runs and 13 walks.

-- He has hit a long ball in 12.2% of his games this year, and 3.2% of his trips to the plate.
+- He has homered in 11.9% of his games this season, and 3.1% of his chances at the plate.

-- Meyers has had an RBI in 11 games this season (26.8%), including five multi-RBI outings (12.2%).
-He has also driven in three or more of his team's runs in two contests.
+- Meyers has driven home a run in 11 games this season (26.2%), including more than one RBI in 11.9% of his games and producing three or more of his team's runs on two occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.